thundercomb/poetry-generator/README.md

 poetry-generator
 ================

-This is a fork of [schollz' excellent poetry generator](https://github.com/schollz/poetry-generator)
+This is a fork of [Zackary Scholl's excellent Poetry Generator](https://github.com/schollz/poetry-generator).
 The main logic has been changed to Ruby, as my scripting language of choice.
 The aim of this fork is to experiment with and extend the dataset, which employs Backus-Naur Form.

-Zackary Schollz explains his Poetry Generator as follows (edited for the Ruby conversion):
+Scholl describes his Poetry Generator as follows (*edited for the Ruby conversion*):

 This program works on the basis that every word in the English language is either "positive" or "negative."
 For instance "lovely" is positive and "thorn" is negative.
 A "poem" is a group of sentences that are structured in a way to have +1, -1 or 0 in terms of the positivity/negativity.
 A "mushy poem" is strictly positive.